jaschiroo/nohalfmeasures.jaschiroo.github.io/recipes/_posts/2024-05-25-banana-bread.md

 **To make this vegan**
 - use your favorite plant-based butter
-- use 1/4 applesauce in place of the eggs.
+- use 1/2 applesauce in place of the two eggs.
 It will be a softer bread.
 - use alternative milk.
-I'm not sure if you can omit the vinegar if you do.
+I'm not sure whether you can omit the vinegar if you do.

 **To add more fiber**
 - Add 1/4 cup of ground flax seed and 1/4 cup of chia seeds